Camp Teen Volunteer Program

 Is this a paid position?

 No. Participants are volunteers and are donating their time to the zoo.
-They will receive other non-monetary benefits during the program, such as service hours and/or completion of the Chicago Public Schools Service Learning Project, up to 15 Professional Development Sessions, zoo-sponsored Teen Bonding Nights, a zoo-sponsored Camp Teen Volunteer Dinner and Recognition Night for teens and their families, and professional education experience.
+They will receive other non-monetary benefits during the program, such as service hours, up to 15 Professional Development Sessions, zoo-sponsored Teen Bonding Nights, a zoo-sponsored Camp Teen Volunteer Dinner and Recognition Night for teens and their families, and professional education experience.

 Will I be responsible for campers?